VeeUye/weather-app/README.md

 # Weather App 🌧

 This app is being created as part of the [Manchester Codes](https://www.manchestercodes.com/) Bootcamp.

 The README will be updated as the project progresses.

-Concepts to be covered during this lerning project include:
+Concepts to be covered during this learning project include:

 - React
 - JSX